 Where to after Phoenix?
 Looking to extend your trip?

 Make sure to check out our list of things to do in Scottsdale.
-If traveling by car then Tucson is just 1.5-hour drive down the freeway, otherwise, Sin City itself.
+If traveling by car then Tucson is just a 1.5-hour drive down the freeway, otherwise, Sin City itself.
 Las Vegas is about 4.5 hours northwest — and we all know how wild Vegas can be (check our selection of fun things to do in Las Vegas).
 If you are a fan a Breaking Bad, make sure to visit Albuquerque, 6 hours away from Phoenix.

 Thanks for checking out our collection of things to do in Phoenix, Arizona!
 If you have anything you’d like to add to the list, feel free to leave a comment below.